jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

 - unsigned ones: `u8`, `u16`, `u32`, `u64`, `u128`, `usize`,
 - signed ones: `i8`, `i16`, `i32`, `i64`, `i128`, `isize`.

-We define a separate type for each of them, that is to say a wrapper around the `Z` type of unbounded integers from Coq:
+We define a separate type for each of them, that is to say, a wrapper around the `Z` type of unbounded integers from Coq:

 ```coq
 Module u8.